Work From Home: 25 Smart Tips for Better Productivity

 Working from home doesn’t mean you eat as fast as possible and rush to your desk.
 If you lunch allows the luxury to have a stroll then take it.
 Don’t skip your lunch and feed yourself on just energy bars.
 Stock up your fridge with some fruits and veggies.

 Cyber-security should be your priority when you are working remotely.
 The information you device holds could be very crucial to hackers and cyber criminals.
 Use VPN (virtual Private Network) when sending important data for internal use.

 #19.
-Bond with Colleagues
+Bond With Other Remote Working Colleagues

 Working from home may also be a lonely experience for some people, so do catch up with your colleagues once in a while via chat.
 Discuss things other than work as well.
 Seek to find common interests, or discuss on enhancing your skill-set through trainings.

 Music has amazing benefits on productivity.
 Most people find themselves more focused with music playing in the background.
 When you are working from home try to put some soothing music in background while you work.

 #21.
-Separate work number
+Separate Work Number

 You can organize your business better by setting up a system by which clients can communicate with you, like having an automated voice response system even when you are available.
 For eg when you are attending calls from customers you set up a voicemail wherein the customer has to dail “1” to talk to you.

-#22 Invest or Ask
+#22 Invest In Technology

 When you are starting a business from home you may have invest in technology.
 If you can’t invest in the beginning consider upgrading your tools in future when your business gains traction.
 Don’t compromise on this, because as your business expands you will have to fuel it for smooth functioning.
 If you are working remotely for some organization don’t hesitate to ask for essential supplies in proportion to the work you have to put.